 There is so much to do.
 You may have already looked at a map and been a little overwhelmed — and eager to make sure that you don’t miss the best sights.

-I’m a former park ranger and I’ll help you plan your vacation down to the tiny details.
+I’m a former park ranger, and I’ll help you plan your vacation down to the tiny details.
 I’ve extensively explored Grand Canyon National Park and am here to help!
 Whether this is your first visit or if you are returning after many years and would like to be reintroduced to the park, this list of 12 things is for you.

 What You Need to Know

 - The park is 277 river miles long, a mile deep, and 18 miles wide — it’s a big place with lots to do (and a lot of crowds)!
-For the best experience, get an early start to your day and have a solid plan — like THIS detailed itinerary.
+For the best experience, get an early start to your day and have a solid plan — like this detailed itinerary.

-- Reserve a room at least one year in advance if you plan on staying in one of the Grand Canyon’s 8 lodges — they get snatched up fast!
+- Reserve a room at least one year in advance if you plan on staying in one of the Grand Canyon’s eight lodges — they get snatched up fast!
 Otherwise, numerous options are available just outside of the park at each entrance.

-I’ll make sure that you don’t miss the sights that make this park so famous, but I also want to provide a few treasures that are off the beaten path as well.
+I’ll make sure that you don’t miss the sights that make this park so famous, but I also want to provide a few treasures that are off-the-beaten-path as well.
 Let the adventure begin!